natanael127/easy-bible-format/README.md

 # Easy Bible Format (EBF)
+Version 1

 ## Introduction
 - **TODO:** why a new format
 - **TODO:** why over JSON and not XML
 - **TODO:** other formats that this one will be based on

+## Versioning
+This file format will be versioned according to [semantic versioning](https://semver.org/).

+On the header of this document will be displayed the major number associated with the current text.

+Only git-tagged versions of the specification are in compliance to semantic version, intermediate commits are not necessarily in compliance too.

+## Extension
+The suggested extension

 ## Structure
 JSON file with following key structure: